quicwg/base-drafts/draft-ietf-quic-transport.md

-The receiving part of a stream initiated by a peer (types 1 and 3 for a client, or 0 and 2 for a server) is created when the first STREAM, STREAM_DATA_BLOCKED, RESET_STREAM, or MAX_STREAM_DATA (bidirectional only, see below) is received for that stream.
+The receiving part of a stream initiated by a peer (types 1 and 3 for a client, or 0 and 2 for a server) is created when the first STREAM, STREAM_DATA_BLOCKED, or RESET_STREAM is received for that stream.
+For bidirectional streams initiated by a peer, receipt of a MAX_STREAM_DATA or STOP_SENDING frame for the sending part of the stream also creates the receiving part.
 The initial state for a receive stream is "Recv".

 The receive stream enters the "Recv" state when the sending part of a bidirectional stream initiated by the endpoint (type 0 for a client, type 1 for a server) enters the "Ready" state.

-An endpoint opens a bidirectional stream when a MAX_STREAM_DATA frame is received from the peer for that stream.
+An endpoint opens a bidirectional stream when a MAX_STREAM_DATA or STOP_SENDING frame is received from the peer for that stream.
 Receiving a MAX_STREAM_DATA frame for an unopened stream indicates that the remote peer has opened the stream and is providing flow control credit.
-A MAX_STREAM_DATA frame might arrive before a STREAM or STREAM_DATA_BLOCKED frame if packets are lost or reordered.
+Receiving a STOP_SENDING frame for an unopened stream indicates that the remote peer no longer wishes to receive data on this stream.
+Either frame might arrive before a STREAM or STREAM_DATA_BLOCKED frame if packets are lost or reordered.

 Before creating a stream, all streams of the same type with lower-numbered stream IDs MUST be created.
 This ensures that the creation order for streams is